mmlab-aueb/blockchain-mobile-game-BSc/README.md

 MMLABapp = Android app that acts like a menu.
 Takes the information from the user and relays it to the Server in order to communicate with the blockchain.

 CardGameUnitypackage = If you open unity go to Assets -> Import Package -> Custom Package and select this file, it will load the whole project.

+Tokens = Contracts uploaded on the Ethereum blockchain.